ReCodEx/utils/solution-downloader/README.md

 ### Solutions filter

 The filter has the following options.
-If the bool flag is present, the solution needs to match its value (in given attribute).
+If the bool flag is present, the solution needs to match its value (in the given attribute).
 If a bool flag is missing, the corresponding property is not checked in the filter.

 - `accepted` -- a flag indicating whether the solution has been marked as accepted by the teacher
 - `best` -- a flag indicating whether this is the best solution submitted by a user for a particular assignment (the best solution is either the accepted solution or the latest solution with the highest amount of points granted if no solution was accepted)
 - `reviewed` -- a flag indicating whether a closed review exists for a solution
 - `correctness` -- an integer with a correctness threshold in percent (only solutions with correctness greater or equal are downloaded)
+- `createdAt` -- unix timestamp, only solutions created at the given time or later are downloaded
+- `maxAge` -- similar filter like `createdAt`, but specifies relative time in seconds

 ### Download path